prathmj/starter-bundle/README.md

 - `.eslintrc.json` is used to define any eslint rules and global variable exceptions.
 - `webpack.settings.js` is used to store global variables used in the app.

-## Bundle Environments
-The HTML5 application is set up to run in two environments: development and production.

 ### Local Development
-You can test and run your code locally using webpack-dev-server.
-This runs your code in memory using simulation mode and will watch for any JS changes in your application.
+You can test and run your code locally using `$ npm start`.
+This leverages webpack-dev-server to run your code in memory, simulating silo data locally if needed, will watch for any JS changes and CSS changes in your application.
+If you make any HTML changes, you will have to manually reload the page.
 In simulation mode, the app will fire Cortex events periodically and use the test data stored in `./src/test-data.js`.
 You can access your app in a web browser at `http://localhost:8080/`.

 ### Development Mode